Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 Day 9: Rasuwaghat to Waterfall

 As we continue rafting down the river, we will encounter tropical vegetation.
 Sun Koshi becomes narrower, and we will pass through a region known as the “Jungle Corridor,” which is full of continuous rapids.
 As we move ahead, we encounter a series of unspoiled and serene waterfalls.
-Today’s camp will be near the Waterfall by the side of the Sun Koshi.

 Day 10: Waterfall to Tribeni

 The waters of the Sun Koshi are calmer now.
 You can relax as you pass through smaller waves.
-However, on the way, you will come across two exciting rapids – Big Dipper (Class IV) followed by Black Hole (Class III).
-Soon, Arun and Tamar mix with Sun Koshi at Tribeni (the confluence of three rivers in Nepali).
-Seven rivers have joined Sun Koshi, which is now called Sapta Koshi (which in Nepali means seven rivers).
-Our camp that day will be at Tribeni.
+However, on the way, you will come across two exciting rapids – Big Dipper (followed by Black Hole).
+Soon, Arun and Tamur mix with Sun Koshi at Tribeni (the confluence of three rivers in Nepal).
+Seven rivers have joined the Sun Koshi, which is now called Saptakoshi (“seven rivers” in Nepali).

-Day 11: Chatara (153m) to Mulghat (417m)
+Day 11: Chatara to Mulghat

-Day 12: Mulghat o Tribeni
+Day 12: Mulghat to Tribeni

-We paddle on the Tamur River to reach Tribeni one more time.
+After breakfast, we will paddle from Mulghat to reach Tribeni again.
 This section features thirty exciting continuous rapids, the most notable of which are Ashram (Class IV+), Hell Hole(Class IV), and Bat Below (Class IV).
-We will set up our camp for that day at Tribeni by the side of the Sun Koshi.
+We will paddle into the broader lower river system, where multiple tributaries meet.
+The river has wide channels, but the current is moderate.

 Day 13: Tribeni to Chatara, then to Kathmandu